eccefonte/Glyphs-Scripts/README.md

 # TROUBLESHOOTING
-Please report any problems as a GitHub issue.
+Please report any problem as a GitHub issue.

-Make sure you have the latest version of the scripts and your app is up to date.
+Make sure Glyphs is up to date.

 Also, indicate both your Glyphs and macOS version.